Gorgeous Upstate NY Hotels with EV Charging Stations

 Distance from NYC: One hour, 50 minutes

 Close to the slopes of Windham, Belleayre, and Hunter, Scribner’s is the next best thing to enjoying aprés-ski on the mountain.
 The hotel’s Scandinavian hunting lodge vibe perfectly captures the magic of the season with its roaring fires, cozy throws, vintage rugs, scores of books, vinyl DJ sets, and farm-to-table comfort food at Prospect.
-If your legs aren’t too sore after shredding the gnar, go for a spin on the hotel’s ice rink and warm up with a spiked hot chocolate.
-Come morning, you’ll want to order your cappuccino and Cornbread Pancakes to have in bed—or on your balcony—with a side of winter wonderland vistas.
+Come morning, you’ll want to order your cappuccino and Masa Pancakes to have in bed—or on your balcony—with a side of breathtaking vistas.

 How to recharge: Two universal ChargePoint stations.
 Free to use.